05 Jun 2019 Trends in Social Media and Marketing

 Consistency – Quality over Quantity

 We always emphasize consistency in a social media and marketing campaign and quality over quantity.
-In Magic Wand, we recommend setting SMART (specific, measurable, achievable, realistic and timely) goals.
+We recommend setting SMART (specific, measurable, achievable, realistic and timely) goals.
 If you can only realistically produce one piece of social media content a week, then concentrate on making that one piece the best it can be.
 Don’t get sidetracked thinking that multiple posts that you throw together quickly will make more of an impact than one solid piece of content.

 Many platforms favor consistent posting, too.
 Etsy rewards people who are consistently and frequently adding new products to their shops by featuring them more in searches.
 Pinterest favors adding only a few pins consistently (every day) versus adding a ton of pins inconsistently (once a week, once a month, etc.).